guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-brokers/01-logging/README.md

 This configuration guide assumes that you have a Splunk Deployment Server (DS) that the Splunk Universal Forwarders sidecar containers will contact to retrieve its configuration such as inputs and outputs.

+Running the Splunk Universal Forwarder in a sidecar container is the most powerful configuration providing all the features from Splunk and Kubernetes.

+The containers share automatically share a volume where logs are being created by Kafka, and read by Splunk.

 ### Step 1: (Splunk secrets and configMap)

 - Ensure you have created a secrets to reference the Splunk admin password: